pz1/ZWayModules/JSONDevice/README.md

-##XMLDevice
+##JSONDevice
-This module has been derived from the OpenWeather module.
-It is meant to turn a single XML element into a virtual device.
+This module has been derived from the XMLDevice module.

+It is meant to turn a single JSON element into a virtual device.

 In the configuration screen the user has to specify a number of parameters that defines the virtual device.

 It is important to adhere as close as possible to standard terminology as defined in the opt/z-way-server/translations/scales.xml file on your RaspberryPi.

-For test purposes create status.xml with the following content (compare with PVLogger module)
+For test purposes create status.json with the following content (compare with PVLogger module)
 ```
+    TODO: JSONify this
     <?xml version="1.0" encoding="UTF-8"?>
     <response>
         <gauge_power>283</gauge_power>